gergo-dryrun/dryrun.cloud/_posts/2017-04-16-quickstart-hosting-static-site-on-aws-part-1-infrastructure.md

 I don't know about you, but when I get bored I like to read [AWS whitepapers](https://aws.amazon.com/whitepapers/), it's a very relaxing Sunday teatime activity.

-One of the more recently read ones was the whitepaper on [hosting static websites on aws](https://d0.awsstatic.com/whitepapers/Building%20Static%20Websites%20on%20AWS.pdf) and it was the inspiration for this article.
+One of the more recently read ones was the whitepaper on [hosting static websites on aws](https://d0.awsstatic.com/whitepapers/Building%20Static%20Websites%20on%20AWS.pdf), it covers pretty in-depth the best practices to hosting static sites, including CI/CD processes.
+Highly recommend it to anyone with a couple of minutes to spare.

 dryrun.cloud is a static site generated using [Jekyll](https://jekyllrb.com/) and hosted on AWS.
-Up until now the setup was fairly basic and manual using `jekyll build` and `aws s3 sync`, but that's not the way things should be in 2017.
-Cloudformation to the rescue!
+Up until now the setup was fairly rudimentary, manually created Route53 DNS records, s3 bucket, and CloudFront distribution.
+The deployment process was also manual using `jekyll build` and `aws s3 sync`.

+I can't really be writing about automation if my own infrastructure is not automated end to end.
+As I embark on this journey, I figured I'd share my experiences and create a possible quickstart guide.
+Buckle up and here we go!

 This first part of the article will cover creating the infrastructure backbone, and Part 2 will be about CI/CD.